yuceturkomer/GTUVirtualOS/README.md

 ********************************************************************************

-Netbeans doesn't open .iu files on the Linux.
+Netbeans doesn't open .ui files on the Linux.
 So For Open .ui files:
 Open Qt Creater --> File --> Open File or Project -> select .ui file